aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/multi_ed25519.md

 <a id="0x1_multi_ed25519_BITMAP_NUM_OF_BYTES"></a>

-When serializing a MultiEd25519 signature, the bitmap that indicates the signers will be encoded using this many bytes.
+When serializing a MultiEd25519 signature, the bitmap that indicates the signers will be encoded using this many<br/> bytes.

 <pre><code>const BITMAP_NUM_OF_BYTES: u64 &#61; 4;<br/></code></pre>